Rick Ferguson is a pianist, composer, and teacher in the Evanston music scene.

 TAKE A CLASS →

-As a Certified Teacher by The Royal Conservatory of Music in Toronto, Artistic Director of The Musical Offering in Evanston, Illinois, Classical Piano Instructor at The Chicago Academy for the Arts and as a chamber music and piano coach, I offer a wealth of experience and knowledge to students at all levels.
+As a Certified Teacher by The Royal Conservatory of Music in Toronto, Artistic Director of The Musical Offering in Evanston, Illinois, and as a chamber music and piano coach, I offer a wealth of experience and knowledge to students at all levels.
 Contact me to enquire!

 Mr. Ferguson holds a Bachelor of Music degree from Birmingham-Southern College (magna cum laude) and earned a Master of Music degree from the University of Houston where he studied with world-renowned concert artist Abbey Simon.
 His studies have also taken him to the Longy School of Music in Cambridge, MA and Northwestern University, where he undertook post-graduate study.
 Teachers and mentors include Daniel Ericourt, Deborah Sobol, Ivan Davis, Joseph Block, Jörg Demus, Delores Hodgens-Howard and Roy McAllister.